openssl-req, req - PKCS#10 certificate request and certificate generating utility

 - -days n

-When the -x509 option is being used this specifies the number of days to certify the certificate for, otherwise it is ignored.
+When the -x509 option is being used this specifies the number of days to certify the certificate for, otherwise it is ignored. n should be a positive integer.
 The default is 30 days.

 - -set_serial n